Fractured Magic: Chapter Fifteen

 Maebhe sighed and passed Kieran the revolver.

 Of course, they wouldn’t make it past the guard on the bridge so easily a second time.
-When he saw them, he opened his mouth to yell for aid, but Roman held a finger to his lips.
-Somehow, that single action was enough to stop him, staying his tongue so quickly he choked on his own saliva.
-Maebhe suspected it was due to the brand on Roman’s wrist, peeking out from under his sleeve cuff.
+Not with the size of their new group.
+When the guard saw them, Roman held a finger to his lips.
+Somehow, that simple action was enough to freeze the guard in place, staying his tongue so quickly he choked on his own saliva.
+Maebhe suspected it was thanks to the brand on Roman’s wrist, peeking out from under his sleeve cuff.

 “Speak,” Roman warned, voice low, “And my friend shoots.
 Or worse, I’ll kill you myself.
 You don’t want that.”

-The guard must have agreed, because he stayed miraculously silent while Roman used a length of rope from Ivey’s bag to bind him to an iron sconce protruding from the prison-side wall.
-When they’d made it halfway across the bridge, though, duty finally outweighed fear and he started shouting for help.
-Roman swore and broke into a run, the others following.
+The guard must have agreed, because he stayed miraculously silent while Roman used a length of rope from Ivey’s bag to bind him to the iron sconce protruding from the prison-side wall.
+Their luck couldn’t last forever, though, and neither could the guard’s silence.
+They’d only made it halfway across the bridge when duty finally outweighed fear and the guard started shouting for help.
+Roman swore and broke into a run, and the others followed suit.

-Back inside, before they could start down the stairwell, Maebhe flung an arm out to keep them continuing.
-Even as Roman shot her a quizzical look, he heard what her sensitive ears had picked up: several sets of footsteps hurrying up toward them.
+They passed back through the doors and over to the stairwell, but before they could even start down it, Maebhe flung an arm out to stop them.
+In the silence, they all heard what Maebhe’s sensitive ears had caught first: several sets of footsteps hurrying up toward them.
 “What do we do?”
 Maebhe asked, her long ears pricking toward the sound.

 “Get back to the bridge,” Roman said, his tone leaving no room for questions.